-EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: January 1, 2020 Sections 124, 243, and 253(1) of the Act.
-Item AP5-245-2, Assessable Payroll; Item AP5-246-1, Maximum Wage; Item AP5-264-1, Collection of Assessments; Item AP5-261-1, Penalties; Item AP3-123-1, Reconsiderations, Reviews and Appeals - Reconsiderations of Decisions, of the Assessment Manual.
-Item P2-95-1, Criteria for Imposing OHS Penalties, with regard to penalties under the OHS provisions of the Act, of the Prevention Manual.
-HISTORY: April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act, R.S.B.C.
+EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: HISTORY: January 1, 2020 Sections 124, 243, and 253(1) of the Act .
+Item AP5-245-2, Assessable Payroll ; Item AP5-246-1, Maximum Wage ; Item AP5-264-1, Collection of Assessments ; Item AP5-261-1, Penalties ; Item AP3-123-1, Reconsiderations, Reviews and Appeals - Reconsiderations of Decisions or Orders , of the Assessment Manual .
+Item P2-95-1, Criteria for Imposing OHS Penalties , with regard to penalties under the OHS provisions of the Act , of the Prevention Manual .
+April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act , R.S.B.C.
 2019, c.
-1. January 1, 2020 - Changes made to move annual assessment threshold amount to Appendix "A" of this Manual.
+1. January 1, 2020 - Changes made to move annual assessment threshold amount to Appendix "A" of this Manual were made effective.
+January 1, 2017 - Housekeeping amendment.
 January 1, 2013 - Consequential changes related to the consolidation of the classification policies were made effective.
-March 3, 2003 - Consequential changes were subsequently made in accordance with the Workers Compensation Amendment Act (No. 2), 2002.
-January 1, 2003 - This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual.
-The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.
+February 1, 2011 - Housekeeping amendment in PRACTICE section.
+September 22, 2010 - On September 22, 2010, the Supreme Court of British Columbia released a decision in which it determined that the policy regarding the provision of interest on successful reviews or British Columbia released a decision in which it determined that the policy regarding the provision of interest on successful reviews or appeals is not a reasonable interpretation of section 259 of the Workers Compensation Act.
+In light of the Court decision, the Board of Directors of WorkSafeBC approved an amendment to the then Item AP1-39-2, Assessment Payments , in the Assessment Manual.